Cost of Solar Panels in Arizona: Complete 2025 Pricing Guide

 System Size and Energy Consumption

 Your electricity usage directly determines system size requirements.
-Arizona homes average 1,443 kWh monthly consumption, requiring systems between 7-10 kW for full coverage.
+According to Arizona residential energy data, homes average 1,443 kWh monthly consumption, requiring systems between 7-10 kW for full coverage.

 Sizing considerations: